brianaddicks/aap-gke/README.md

 Once the `ansible` service is available and has an external IP assigned, do the following to create an external DNS record for AAP.

 ```
+# should add a loop here to wait for the service
 export GKE_DNS_ZONE=$(echo "$GKE_PROJECT" | sed 's/^openenv-\(.*\)$/\1.gcp.redhatworkshops.io/')
 export GKE_DNS_ZONE_NAME=$(echo "$GKE_PROJECT" | sed 's/^openenv-/dns-zone-/')
 export GKE_AAP_INGRESS_IP=$(kubectl get service ansible -n aap-op -o jsonpath='{.status.loadBalancer.ingress[0].ip}')